domsale/datacenters/pages/optimization.md

 To the extent permissible under the FAR, agencies must include automated infrastructure management requirements for all new data center service contracts or procurement vehicles.
 Further, any new data center contractor procurement vehicle must require the contractor to report to the contracting agency whether the contracted facility utilizes automated infrastructure management, except where such data is already being reported directly to OMB or GSA through participation in a multi-agency service program.
 Agencies are encouraged to require the same for extension of existing vehicles.

-GSA shall establish an acquisition vehicle to support agency needs for automated monitoring and management tools.
-Once established, agencies shall not issue new solicitations for these requirements unless they have developed a business case, approved by the agency's CIO and shared with OMB, to establish that the separate procurement of these needs results in better value, considering price and other appropriate factors.

-GSA shall establish an acquisition vehicle to support agency needs for automated monitoring and management tools.
-Once established, agencies shall not issue new solicitations for these requirements unless they have developed a business case, approved by the agency's CIO and shared with OMB, to establish that the separate procurement of these needs results in better value, considering price and other appropriate factors.
+GSA will ensure automated monitoring and management tools are available to support agency needs.
+Agencies shall not issue new solicitations for these requirements until they have developed a business case, approved by the agency's CIO and shared with OMB, to establish that the separate procurement of these needs results in better value, considering price and other appropriate factors.

 ### Footnotes